WhiteOrganization/white-template/README.md

 Detailed description of your app.

 ### 1.2) Disclosure
-_We hereby certify that, to the best of our knowledge, neither we nor any individual or entity with whom or wijt h which I have a significant working relationship have (has) received something of value from a commercial party related directly or indirectly to the subject of this project..._
+_We hereby certify that, to the best of our knowledge, neither we nor any individual or entity with whom or which I have a significant working relationship have (has) received something of value from a commercial party related directly or indirectly to the subject of this project..._